robpwatkins/101-Bootstrap-Boilerplate/README.md

 #### Grid Layout

 Speaking of layout...since you know display flex this should be very easy for you.
-To layout out a page or a section all you'll need to do is create a `div` container element with the class name `container-fluid`.
+To lay out a page or a section all you'll need to do is create a `div` container element with the class name `container-fluid`.

 |HTML Grid Container Element|
 |---|